Teaching Career Center

 Answer: The time it takes to become a teacher depends on your previous education.
 If you do not have a college degree, you can earn a bachelor’s degree in education in four years of full-time study.
 With an associate’s degree, you may be able to complete a bachelor’s degree in education in as little as two years.
 Those who already have a bachelor’s degree may be eligible for alternative certification programs, which can be completed in as little as one year.

-Top Teaching Careers and Teacher Salary Information Table Notes:
+Popular Teaching Careers and Salary Information Table Notes:

 *Job Outlook is based on projected employment openings between 2020 and 2030 from the US Bureau of Labor Statistics as well as state-reported teacher shortage areas.